maphew/zadam-trilium-wiki/Scripts.md

 ### Action handler

-Saving the note to the database is backend's responsibility so we immediately pass control to the backend and ask it to create a note.
+Saving the note to the database is backend's responsibility, so we immediately pass control to the backend and ask it to create a note.
 Once this is done, we show the newly created note so that the user can set the task title and maybe some attributes.

 ### Script execution